julianamacedo1/exercise-app/README.md

 Enter the total minutes spent exercising.

-It can be foun here:
+It can be found here:

 https://julianamacedo1.github.io/exercise-app/